az-digitalag/group-website/content/post/2020-05-08-ardn-hackathon.md

 There are four initial datasets in the ARDN project, which are being converted to the ACE format and put on Ag Data Commons.
 Each comes from a different institution.
-A team at Michigan State is bringing data from [the Kellogg Biological Station LTER](http://www.kbs.msu.edu/), Lori Abenroth at Iowa State is contributing [the Corn CAP data](https://datateam.agron.iastate.edu/cscap/) (and already has [some of that data on ADC](https://data.nal.usda.gov/dataset/sustainable-corn-cap-research-data-usda-nifa-award-no-2011-68002-30190)), and the University of Georgia is contribuing variety trials from the University of Georgia.
+A team at Michigan State is bringing data from [the Kellogg Biological Station LTER](http://www.kbs.msu.edu/), Lori Abenroth at Iowa State is contributing [the Corn CAP data](https://datateam.agron.iastate.edu/cscap/) (and already has [some of that data on ADC](https://data.nal.usda.gov/dataset/sustainable-corn-cap-research-data-usda-nifa-award-no-2011-68002-30190)), and the University of Georgia is contributing variety trials from the University of Georgia.
 Our team at the University of Arizona is converting and registering data from the [TERRA REF](https://www.terraref.org/) highthroughput phenotyping dataset.

-Our group is focusing on converting the TERRA REF data that is accessible through the (plant) Breeder's API ([BrAPI](https://www.brapi.org/), Selby et al 2019) into the ACE format.
+Our group is focusing on converting the TERRA REF data that is accessible through the (plant) Breeder's API ([BrAPI](https://www.brapi.org/), Selby et al., 2019) into the ACE format.
-BrAPI is a specification for data from breeding trials that has been developed an implemented by dozens of crop breeding databases worldwide.
+BrAPI is a specification for data from breeding trials that has been developed and implemented by dozens of crop breeding databases worldwide.
 TERRA REF has implemented a BrAPI compliant interface in order to make these data more accessible and interoperable with data from the larger plant breeding community.
-For this ARDN project, we are in the process of specifying how to translate the BrAPI version of the TERRA REF data to the ICASA format, which will then be put on Ag Data Commons.
+For this ARDN project, we are in the process of specifying how to translate the BrAPI version of the TERRA REF data to the ACE format, which will then be put on Ag Data Commons.

 We were lucky to have the BrAPI community coordinator, [Peter Selby](https://blogs.cornell.edu/robbinslab/people/), join us during the hackathon.
 One of our goals during the hackathon week was to improve some of [our TERRA REF BrAPI endpoints](https://github.com/terraref/brapi/) to be more easily translatable to the ACE format, which we are continuing to do as we move forward.